GAIGResearch/Stratega/docs/tutorials/definingANewGame/index.rst

 Next, we have the attack action.
 Note that the attack reduces an entities health by explicitly referencing the previously defined parameter.
-The effect "Attack" then reduces the parameter by 25 points, and if it falls below 0, removes the attacked entity from the game.
+The effect "Attack" then reduces the parameter by the value of the parameter AttackDamage plus a constant value of 5 points and a random number given from the dice anotation 2d10, and if it falls below 0, removes the attacked entity from the game.
 Since Stratega does not prevent you from defining an entity without health, make sure that it can never be targeted by an attack.
 Otherwise, the game has to be stopped by Stratega due to an unresolvable error.